Aalesund-Techschool/shell-scripting/exercises/exercise-2.md

 `cp -R dir1/ dir2/` - copy all files and subdirectories from `dir1` into `dir2`

 - `cp` is the command
-- `-R` is a parameter - in the context of `cp` it means copy recursively (copy all files and subfolders).
+- `-R` is a parameter - in the context of `cp` it means copy recursively (copy all files and subdirectories).
 - `dir1/` is a argument - In the context of `cp` it's the source directory
 - `dir2/` is a argument - In the context of `cp` it's the target folder